Tip # 1: Always provide your dog with a constant supply of fresh drinking water

 Tip # 2: Never EVER leave your dog alone in a parked vehicle on a hot day

 Your vehicle can easily become a furnace, even when the windows are open.
-Dogs left inside the vehicle can suffer from heatstroke which can be fatal.
-Your dog is also at a high risk of serious illnesses and even death.
-It is also illegal in other states to leave your pets unattended inside a vehicle in hot weather.
+Dogs left inside the vehicle can suffer from heatstroke which can be fatal,it can also lead suffering him from hypothermia.
+Your is also at a high risk of serious illnesses and even death, even the car's window are open, still it's very dangerous for your .
+It is also illegal in other states to leave your pets unattended inside a vehicle in hot or weather.

 Tip # 3: Choose the coolest time of the day for your dog's daily exercise session